-Block diagram for the HR regulation system during cycling exercise using non-model-based control schemes.
+Figure 10.1: Block diagram for the HR regulation system during cycling exercise using non-model-based control schemes

-Block diagram for the HR regulation system during cycling exercise using modelbased control schemes. parameter estimates while the excitation signal is small or zero.
+Figure 10.2: Block diagram for the HR regulation system during cycling exercise using model-based control schemes

+Additionally, in this work, we developed an adaptive integral sliding mode control strategy, along with a damped online parameter estimation scheme.
+Traditional SMC approaches may lead to a deadbeat control which is undesirable in practical applications because of the possible required large control efforts.
+The integral sliding mode control (ISMC) design resolves this issue by removing the poles at zero [1].
+On the other hand, the traditional parameter estimation schemes (e.g. recursive least squares (RLS) method) provide no useful parameter estimates while the excitation signal is small or zero.
 This issue is referred to as blowup phenomena in the literature.
 Furthermore, if for a long period no excitation happens, large fluctuations may happen in the estimated parameters.
-The reference [84] modifies the conventional RLS method to bound the amount of parameter variations.
-Inspired by [84], this work developed a damped RLS scheme using a regularization approach that is specifically useful for HR response dynamics identification.
-Fig. 10.3 illustrates the idea of a model-based control strategy for heart rate regulation during cycle-ergometer.
+The reference [69] modifies the conventional RLS method to bound the amount of parameter variations.
+Inspired by [69], this work developed a damped RLS scheme using a regularization approach that is specifically useful for HR response dynamics identification; see Fig. 10.2.

-In this chapter, an event-driven control system is proposed, in which two antiwindup [24] mechanisms are designed to protect the user against possible large HR fluctuations owing to inaccurate controller parameters and/or individual HR responses.
+In this chapter, an event-driven control system is proposed, in which two antiwindup [9] mechanisms are designed to protect the user against possible large HR fluctuations owing to inaccurate controller parameters and/or individual HR responses.
 This event-driven control system consists of a PID or an adaptive ISMC controller whose output signal is translated to a set of auditory stimulus transmitted to the exercising subject at a time-varying rate synchronized with the subject's pedaling rate and position of the pedals.